Back in Tyne: Five memorable matches against Arsenal

-Ahead of Newcastle United's opening Premier League fixture of the 2019/20 season against Arsenal, we take a look at the Magpies' most memorable clashes against the Gunners...
+Ahead of Newcastle United's Premier League visit of Arsenal on Sunday afternoon (kick-off 2pm), we take a look at the Magpies' most memorable clashes against the Gunners at St. James' Park...

 A game that will live long in the memory of Newcastle supporters as the Magpies incredibly came from four goals down to salvage an unforgettable 4-4 draw at St. James' Park.